 The usage statement for the Gen-Vx-Mask tool is shown below:

 gen_vx_mask has four required arguments and can take optional ones.
-Note, -type string (masking type) was previously optional but is now required.
+Note that -type string (masking type) was previously optional but is now required.

-The input_file argument is a gridded data file which specifies the grid definition for the domain over which the masking bitmap is to be defined.
-If output from gen_vx_mask, automatically read mask data as the input_field.
+The input_grid argument is a named grid, the path to a gridded data file, or an explicit grid specification string (see Section 33.2) which defines the grid for which a mask is to be defined.
+If set to a gen_vx_mask output file, automatically read mask data as the input_field.

 The mask_file argument defines the masking information, see below.